tjorim/philips-airpurifier-coap/README.md

 ### Services:

-`philips_airpurifier` registers the following services in addition to the standard `fan`services:
+`philips_airpurifier_coap` registers the following services in addition to the standard `fan`services:

 #### Turn the child lock on